expo/expo/docs/pages/guides/delaying-code.md

 ## While your app is in the foreground
  While your application is in the foreground, you have access to scheduling functions that are often available in other JS environments like `setTimeout`, `setInterval`, and `requestAnimationFrame`.
 If you are not familiar with these methods or when you might use them we recommend Mozilla's guide on [asynchronous JavaScript](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Asynchronous/Timeouts_and_intervals).

+ ### InteractionManager

 React Native provides an additional timing technique with [InteractionManager](https://reactnative.dev/docs/interactionmanager).
 InteractionManager allows you to schedule computationally expensive code to run after any interactions and animations they might impact have completed.
 You can schedule computations to run with `InteractionManager.runAfterInteractions(() => { /* your task */ })`.

 React Native itself, and high-quality libraries you might use, already register animations with `InteractionManager`.
-If you need to, you can register any other animations via `InteractionManager.createInteractionHandle()` on the start of your animation and signal completion via `InteractionManager.clearInteractionHandle(resultOfCallToCreateInteractionHandle)`.
+If you need to, you can:
+- register any other animations via `InteractionManager.createInteractionHandle()` on the start of your animation
+- signal completion via `InteractionManager.clearInteractionHandle(resultOfCallToCreateInteractionHandle)`

 ### Usage in React Native